-Carers in Hertfordshire often works with carers to respond to local and national consultations relevant to carers and caring.
+Carers in Hertfordshire often works with carers to respond to local and national consultations and campaigns relevant to carers and caring.
 We also hold events with representatives from health, care and community organisations in Hertfordshire so they can provide updates about services, answer carers' questions, or seek their views and experiences on services or planned changes.
 Among the organisations we invite to these events are Hertfordshire County Council, NHS Trusts responsible for local hospitals or health services as well as Herts Valleys Clinical Commissioning Group (CCG) and East and North Herts CCG.

 In the download area below you can find out our consultation responses and minutes following information events with local health and care service representatives.
 Among the information is:

 - A presentation about Hertfordshire County Council Supported Accommodation Strategy 2017 - 2017, minutes and responses to a Q&A session about accommodation in Hertfordshire.

 We also carry out our own consultations such as one with carers to find out about the caring situation in Hertfordshire.
 The State of Caring in Hertfordshire Survey was carried out between January and March 2018 and 1,434 carers responded.

 You can find out more about the responses on our State of Caring in Hertfordshire 2018 Survey Findings page and the three survey report documents below: